thomhastings/rice/README.md

 ##256color.pl
 Not shown in image, makes a simple 256 color rectangle to test if terminals have 256 color compatibility.

+##3spooky.lua
+Top-middle in image, if I recall correctly, some guy on 4chan posted it on [Pastebin](http://pastebin.com/brwgHnCq) and I just reuploaded it here.

 ##hack.exe
 Middle-left in image, a bash script I made when bored, might not always get IP addresses right, otherwise it should work for everything else.